 Gaming Laboratories International, GLI-CMP: Change Management Program Guide, Version 1.0, Published May 6, 2020.

 The Rules, standards, and other requirements incorporated by reference in Paragraph (a) of this Rule are available for inspection.
 Copies of the Rules, standards, and other requirements incorporated by reference in Paragraph (a) of this Rule are available at no charge at www.gaminglabs.com and the Commission’s website.

+In the event that there is a conflict between the provisions of the Rules, standards, and other requirements incorporated by reference in Paragraph (a) with any other provision of these Rules or the North Carolina General Statutes, then the North Carolina General Statutes shall take precedence over these Rules, and these Rules shall take precedence over the standards.

 Subchapter B – Licensing Provisions